 Acknowledgments

-This work was financially supported by Fundación FEMSA and the Chair for Sustainable Water Use (Tecnológico de Monterrey).
+This work was financially supported by Fundación FEMSA and the Chair for Water Science and Technology (Tecnológico de Monterrey).
 Fundación FEMSA had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
-We would like to thank R. Ledesma and A. Mazón for their assistance in the field work and graphical edition.
+We would like to thank R. Ledesma and A. Mazón for technical assistance.
+The observations from E. Custodio, L. Stellato and two anonymous reviewers contributed to the improvement of the initially submitted manuscript.

 References

 Ako, A. A., Eyong, G. E. T., Shimada, J., Koike, K., Hosono, T., Ichiyanagi, K., Akoachere, R., Tandia, B. K., Nkeng, G. E., and Ntankouo, N. R.: Nitrate contamination of groundwater in two areas of the Cameroon Volcanic Line (Banana Plain and Mount Cameroon area), Appl.
 Water Sci., 4, 99-113, 2013.